kevkrist/warpcore/README.md

   defined similarly.
 - `SingleValueHashTable::insert_if()`, `SingleValueHashTable::retrieve_write()` and
   `SingleValueHashTable::retrieve_write_if()` are also implemented.
-- `HashSet::insert_if()` is implemented.
-- TODO: `HashSet::retrieve_write()`,
+- `HashSet::insert_if()`, `HashSet::retrieve_write()`, and `HashSet::retrieve_write_if()` are
-  `HashSet::retrieve_write_if()`.
+  implemented.

-The goal is to eliminate the need to write custom kernels for hash table operations curated for a specific SQL query.
+The goal is to eliminate the need to write hash table kernel operations customized to specific SQL queries.
 The exception is hash join pipelining, but I have found that in cases of high selectivity, the thread divergence caused by pipelining is not amortized by the lack of materialization.
+The underlying implementation details are unaltered.

 Below you will find the original README.